seanseah/seanseah.github.io/my-gadgets.md

 - Geek-Looking-Glass
 - VJC Robotics

 Android Codes

 XBMC Plugins
 - GameSaves
 - GameTrailers
 - NowShowing
+- sg!Radio
+- sg!TV

-Clan ngE - started with my school mate.
+Clan ngE - It was started by my secondary school friend as we were the only two in the school playing Unreal Tournament.
 There were only four of us, my school mate's brother and a rookie who was an endearing 12 year old - Psymasta.
-We were really a social group and when I started playing more competitively, we disbanded and I joined one of the big clans in Singapore.
+We were a small social group and when I started playing more competitively, we disbanded and I joined one of the bigger clans in Singapore.

-I became known as Kaer[X3M] - and since I was still on 56k dial up connection, my ping connection was usually in the range of 150-250, which was substantial lag for a fast-paced first person shooter.
+I became Kaer[X3M] - and since I was still on 56k dial up connection, my ping connection was usually in the range of 150-250, which was still substantial lag for a fast-paced first person shooter.
 Yet, I handled myself pretty well online and was known as one of the better 56k players.
 It was also around that time when I took part in my first gaming competition.
+Adapting to gameplay without lag was a strange experience.
 UnrealTournament was quite big in Singapore, albeit perhaps smaller than Quake but it was still a nice, sizeable community.
 There were about 30 teams, and we made it to the last 8, before being eliminated.

-When I finally made the upgrade over to broadband, that saw a marked improvement in my gameplay.
-I continued to participate in the clan and I think the best result was in the SAFRA gaming competition as well as one organised at Cathay Cineleisure.
+When I finally made the upgrade over to broadband, I saw a marked improvement in my gameplay.
+Over time, my skills improved and I continued to participate in the clan activities although it coincided with my 'O' levels.
+I still remember playing UT on the night before my O level exams.
+Once the exams were out of the way, there were a couple of LAN gmaing competitions and I think the best result was in the SAFRA gaming competition as well as one organised at Cathay Cineleisure.

 Financial Expense Tracker
 SG!TV